 Digital nomads are remote employees who move across cities, states, and countries for periods of time, exploring different parts of the country or the world.

-Since you aren’t leasing a place for an extended period, a flexible renters insurance policy is ideal for you.
-You’ll need a permanent address - a “home base” if you will - in order to sign up.
+Since you aren’t leasing a place for an extended period, a flexible renters insurance policy is ideal.
+You’ll need a permanent address - a “home base” if you will - to sign up.
 After that, Goodcover’s policy covers your personal property worldwide.
 If someone steals your iPad and Apple Watch while working in Amsterdam, Goodcover will replace them for you.

 Goodcover's insurance policy is affordable, with plans starting at $5/month.
-You can also opt for a monthly plan so that you only pay for what you need.
+You can also opt for a monthly plan to only pay for what you need.

 Your Short-Term Lease Agreement Requires You To Have a Renters Insurance